blairmichaelg/paycheck_waterfall_app/README_MAIN.md

 - **🧪 Well-tested**: Comprehensive test suite covering allocation logic, UI components, and data persistence
 - **🔒 Privacy-first**: No tracking, no ads, no account required—your financial data never leaves your device

+## 💰 Financial Precision

+PayFlow uses standard JavaScript floating-point arithmetic, which is suitable for personal budgeting and typical paycheck amounts.
+For amounts under $100,000/month, cumulative rounding errors are negligible (<$0.01).

+**Perfect for:**
+- Personal budgeting and household finances
+- Small business payroll
+- Standard consumer finance tracking

+**Not recommended for:**
+- Accounting systems requiring exact cent precision
+- High-frequency trading or scientific calculations
+- Legal/tax calculations with regulatory precision requirements

+For enterprise use cases requiring exact decimal precision, we recommend using the Python backend with `decimal.Decimal` support (roadmap item).

 ## Repository Layout

 - `webapp/` – Vite + React TypeScript single-page app containing the full MVP experience.